Breckenridge Troll Hike: Worth It (2026 Guide)

 • Elevation gain: Minimal

 • Directions: From Breckenridge, head south on Main Street, turn onto Boreas Pass Road, and then turn left onto Illinois Gulch Road.
-The trailhead is at the end of the road.
+The Illinois Creek Trail is at the end of the road.

 • Distance: Approximately 2 miles round trip